efrecon/machinery/docs/Reference.md

 #### `-cache`

-This option takes a boolean as an argument and will conduct the behaviour of `machinery` when it installs images on the machines that it creates.
-Boolean values can be `on`, `false` or `1`, for example.
+This option takes the name of a machine known to docker machine as an argument and will conduct the behaviour of `machinery` when it installs images on the machines that it creates.

-When the cache is used, `machinery` will use the docker on the host to fetch the image and will then copy a `tar` of the image onto the machine where it will be unpacked and installed as a docker image.
+When the cache is an empty string, `machinery` will use the local daemon to fetch the image and create a `tar` of the image locally, before the `tar` file is installed as a docker image on the remote machine.
 This has the advantage of cutting down download times in some situations, but also to arrange for login credentials to private registries not being present on the machines.
 Instead, only local access to the images on the host is necessary.

+When `-cache` is the name of a machine known to `docker-machine`, this machine is used as a cache for image downloading.
+This behaviour is necessary on Windows using the [Toolbox](https://www.docker.com/products/docker-toolbox) as there is no local daemon, but rather a daemon running in a virtual machine.

-When the cache is turned off, `machinery` will ask the docker daemon running on the machine to pull the images.
+To turn caching completely off, set this option to the `-`.
+When the cache is turned off, `machinery` will ask the docker daemon running on the remote machine to pull the images.
+This means that you will have to ensure that proper credentials have been specified in the YAML file using the `registries` section.

 #### `-ssh`